kassane/asio-gnutls/README.md

 ## Test

-From the boost root directory, run:
+From the asio root directory, run:
 ```
 b2 [PATH_TO_THIS_REPOSITORY]/test/gnutls
 ```